jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically_w_variables.rst

 * I hit :kbd:`ctrl+c` to exit the tests in the terminal_

-the program_ works and can reliably make a Python_ `Test Driven Development`_ environment the way I want it, but there is a problem
+the program_ works and can reliably make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` the way I want it, but there is a problem

 --------------------------------------------------------------------------------------------
 how to use a variable in a shell script